-Regent's Master of Public Administration (MPA) program — the first public/nonprofit management program rooted in a Christian worldview — is designed for those called to managerial and leadership careers in public service.
-The MPA in Public Leadership & Management program provides pre-service and experienced students with advanced leadership and management skills.
+Regent's Master of Public Administration (MPA) program — the first public/nonprofit management program rooted in a Christian worldview — is an on-campus or online master's degree for public administration and civil service leaders.
+The MPA with a concentration in Public Leadership & Management provides pre-service and experienced students with advanced leadership and management skills.
 The courses cultivate the invaluable "soft-skill" and analytical competencies essential for leadership success in public and nonprofit sectors.
-Courses challenge students from both a technical skill and character-growth perspective to develop and enhance leadership qualities that promote the mission and best interests of all key stakeholders.
+You will be challenged, through technical skills and character growth, to develop and enhance leadership qualities that promote the mission and best interests of all key stakeholders.

 Curriculum: View Course Sequence & Descriptions

-Length: 45 credit hours.
+Length: 37 credit hours.
 May be completed in as little as 24 months.
-Students may enter the program in the fall, spring, or summer semester.
+Students may enter the program in the fall, spring or summer semester.